k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: drop shield when the Gauntlets of Purity remove themselves
 - Fix: flying with wings and taking body armor on/off
 - Fix: Elemental Planes overview
+- Fix: Silver dragon scaled armor was not granting cold resistance.